 A phone line needs to give your retail unit:Flexibility with your phone numbers– High voice quality – Business Continuity– Capacity to grow, easily

-There are two main options for phone lines:
+There are three options for your phone lines:

 Should you choose a SIP Line; you may want to explore a phone line management solution which increases your control over your phone numbers and how calls come into your business.
 We recommend SIP Trunk Call Manager or Inbound Phone Line Management